bibekanandadatta/JHU-Dissertation-Template/README.md

       \epigraph{quote-goes-here}{-- quote-author}
     \end{spacing}
     ```
-  - You can also add quotes before the chapter labels and titles (instructions are included inside the chapter), but in that case, you have to change the `\ChapterTopMargin` variable to ensure enough spacing before the chapter label and it may complicate the overall document formatting (not recommended).
+  - You can also add quotes before the chapter labels and titles, but in that case, you have to change the `\ChapterTopMargin` variable to ensure enough spacing before the chapter label and it may complicate the overall document formatting (not recommended).

 - If any chapter is already published at a journal or conference or available in any of the archival repositories (submitted/ to be submitted to a peer-reviewed journal/conference), it is a good idea to declare it at the beginning of the chapter.
 Such an example has been shown in Chapter 2 of the template.
 To have consistent formatting, a `singlespace` environment was used, and the publication was printed with the `\fullcite{}` command.